-As a web design company for law firms, the common question we get is “How much does it cost for a law firm website?”
+As a web design company for law firms, the common question we get is “How much does it cost for law firm websites?”
 In this article, I’ll discuss pricing for law firm websites and the factors that can impact the cost of developing your firm’s website.
 Also, I’ll touch upon the pro’s, the con’s, and the costs of trying to develop trying to build your own website.

 I realize that my answer may frustrate you, but the short answer is, “It depends.”
 If you’re working on getting quotes to design your law firm’s website, then you already realize that the cost can vary wildly from one designer to another.
-Some designers charge a flat rate, some charge a per page rate, and others charge an hourly rate.
+Some designers charge a flat rate, some charge a per-page rate, and others charge an hourly rate.

 In addition to varying rates and fee arrangements, the cost of designing your law firm’s website depends on the following factors: (1) the size of the law firm’s website; (2) whether it is a new or existing site; (3) whether you have already written the content for your site; (4) the extent to which you want to customize your site; and (5) the web design company’s rates.

-Size of the Law Firm Website
+Size of the Law Firm Websites

 One of the biggest contributors to a higher-priced website is the number of pages your site needs.
-If your firm has 100 lawyers and 10 practice groups, your website will cost much more that a firm with 2 attorneys and 3 practice groups.
+If your firm has 100 lawyers and 10 practice groups, your website will cost much more than a firm with 2 attorneys and 3 practice groups.